 Sure, making current employees happy and getting ahead in creating top talent are two great reasons to explore wellness initiatives at the office, but there are a bunch of other perks for you.
 You’ll find that companies with employee wellness programs in place also have employees who miss less days of work, and you can save money on healthcare costs, too.

 Creativity in Benefits Packages Will Give Companies a Competitive Edge

 Once you get past flexibility, there are a variety of benefits that employers are trying out.
 For example, some are helping pay back student loans, as a result of the significant amount of debt so many in today’s workforce are struggling to pay off.
 Others offer tuition reimbursement, and still others provide a credit for transportation and/or food.
 The creativity and expansion of benefits is just getting started.
-Explore the benefits you could offer and start promoting them to get ahead in 2017.
+Explore the benefits you could offer and start promoting them to get ahead.

 Casual Attire in the Workplace Will Become More Common

 Formal business attire is on its way out.
 When’s the last time your business re-evaluated its dress code?
 Is there any room for flexibility?
 Now is the time to gather the decision-makers and see if there are any revisions to make.

 Aren’t sure that a casual dress code could be a permanent solution?
 If you can’t offer a permanent solution, consider offering dress down days, or a certain number of days per month that employees can dress down for a donation to a good cause.
 There are plenty of ways to offer flexibility in a dress code without sacrificing the professionalism of the company.

 You Can’t Afford to Take a One-Size-Fits-All Approach